 The trail joins the sand road.

-1.1 miles The trail meets up with a sand road: turn LEFT onto the sand road, cross a small bridge with tannin colored water running under it.
+1.1 – The trail meets up with a sand road: turn LEFT onto the sand road, cross a small bridge with tannin colored water running under it.

-Retrace your steps back to the lot.
+Retrace the route back to the lot.